 Employee autonomy essentially means letting your employees do their work in the best way for them, within reason.
 This sounds easy in theory but is more difficult in practice, especially for managers who struggle with delegation.

 There is a tendency for some managers to equate management with control, but that’s not the case.
 The damaging effects of micromanagement are well-documented, but for a quick recap, it can make your employees feel demoralized, stressed, dissatisfied, and burned out.

 Unhappy employees are not likely to stay in their jobs for long, and being overly controlling makes more work for you as a manager.
 Giving employees autonomy can create a much better working environment for everyone involved.

 How Do You Give an Employee Autonomy?

 To return to our jazz analogy: there is a time to stick to the sheet music and a time to improvise.
-While some elements of the job, such as office hours and processes, might be more rigid, there are plenty of ways that you can give your employees the autonomy to do their work.
+While some elements of the job, such as office hours and processes, might be more rigid, there are plenty of ways to give your employees the autonomy to do their work.
 One of the most powerful methods is to trust them to solve their problems.

 It’s tempting to give an employee the answer to every problem they encounter, and it’s tough to balance the need to guide team members with the desire to let them work out solutions their way.
-But in the long run, self-discovery is much more powerful and long-lasting than spouting out a list of answers.
+But self-discovery is much more powerful and long-lasting in the long run than spouting out a list of answers.